adaughton/FinalProject/README.md

 5. Control effectiveness must be between 0 and 1.
 Floats are acceptable.
 This describes the fraction of the susceptible population that are removed at each time point (so 0.01-0.1 are realistic values)
 6. The control start has to be an integer.

 These are also described in popovers on each input.
+However, they currently only work after the graphs pop up.
+I'm working on this.

+### Notes about web browser
+I did most development on Chrome.
+I also tested briefly on Firefox, but Chrome is probably best, if that's an option for you.

 ### Workplan & Deliverables
 1. Change the "intervention analysis" graph to an interactive parallel coordinates plot **Done**